apache/jackrabbit-site/src/site/markdown/status/board-report-2022-12.md

 ## Membership Data:

-Apache Jackrabbit was founded 2006-03-15 (16 years ago) There are currently 58 committers and 58 PMC members in this project.
+Apache Jackrabbit was founded 2006-03-15 (17 years ago) There are currently 58 committers and 58 PMC members in this project.
 The Committer-to-PMC ratio is 1:1.

 Community changes, past quarter:
-- Joerg Hoh was added to the PMC on 2022-07-01
+- No new PMC members.
+Last addition was Joerg Hoh on 2022-07-01.
-- Joerg Hoh was added as committer on 2022-07-01
+- No new committers.
+Last addition was Joerg Hoh on 2022-07-01.

 ## Project Activity:
 Apache Jackrabbit Oak receives most attention nowadays.
 All